emacsmirror/company-ipa/README.md

 (add-to-list 'company-backends 'company-ipa-symbols-unicode)
 ```

-It is highly recomended that you use [`company-flx`](https://github.com/PythonNut/company-flx), otherwise completions will not work very well.
+It is highly recommended that you use [`company-flx`](https://github.com/PythonNut/company-flx), otherwise completions will not work very well.

 Use the variable `company-ipa-symbol-prefix` to change the prefix to trigger completion.
 By default this is bound to `~pp`.
 You can change this with: